asmitannu/Receipt-Analyzer/README.md

-# 🧾 Receipt Analyzer – Full Stack Mini App (8byte Internship Task)
+# 🧾 Receipt Analyzer – Full Stack Mini App

 A complete full-stack application for uploading receipts and extracting structured insights using OCR, rule-based logic, and algorithmic processing.
-Built as part of the Python Intern – AI Solutions assignment at **8byte**.

 ---